 - a.
-(4p) Use the properties of the hyper-geometric distribution (especially its mean and variance) to derive the log-rank test statistic. - b.
-(2p) What assumptions are made (implicitly or explicitly) in deriving the test statistic in (a) above?
+(3p) Derive the Log-rank test statistic using the properties of the hyper-geometric distribution (especially its expected value and variance). - b.
+(1p) What assumptions are made (implicitly or explicitly) in deriving the test statistic in (a) above?

-Part 2: Analyses and interpretation of real-life data set.
+Part 2: Analyses of real-life data set and interpretation of results.

-Questions 3-7 are based on the following data set (Question 8 has its own data set): The attached file Home-Re-Exam2022-Questions3-7.xlsx contains data on transition to parenthood among a sample of women.
+Questions 3-8 are based on the following data set (Question 9 has its own data set): The uploaded file Home-Re-Exam2023-Questions3-8.xlsx contains data on transition to parenthood among a sample of women.
 The seven columns represent the following variables:

-Column 1: Cluster to which the respondent belongs
+Column 1: Household to which the respondent belongs